 The XP4500iH's control panel

-In addition to this info, some light indicators allow you to instantly see if the generator is ready, the generator is on overload and the oil level is too low.
+In addition to this info, the device's light indicators will illuminate to indicate if the generator is ready, its oil levels are insufficient and the generator is overloaded.

 The XP4500iH also benefits from DuroMax’s CO Alert carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator will automatically shut down, an indicator will light red, and the engine will not restart for 5 minutes.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the DuroMax XP4500iH, the following accessories are also included: funnel, key fob, tool kit, propane hose and battery charger.
+While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the DuroMax XP4500iH, the following accessories are also included: key fob, tool kit, propane hose, battery charger and funnel.

 Product Videos